LinkForty/core/README.md

 ## Deployment

-Link Forty can be deployed in multiple ways depending on your needs:
+LinkForty can be deployed in multiple ways depending on your needs:

-### 🚀 Production Deployment (Recommended)
+### Production Deployment (Recommended)

 Deploy to managed platforms with minimal DevOps overhead: